giannisdaras/ylg/README.md

 ### Generate images
 Generating images for any category of the ImageNet dataset is one command away.

-Just run: `python generate_images.py --category=eskimo_husky` to generate eskimo huskies!
+Just run: `python generate_images.py --category=valley` to generate valleys!
 For a complete list of the categories names, please check `categories.py` file.

 There are several parameters that you can control, such as the number of generated images.
 You can discover them by running: `python generate_images.py --help`